Democrats mark 5 years since Jan. 6 Capitol attack as defendants retrace riot's steps

 Pamela Hemphill, the only riot defendant to reject Mr. Trump's pardon, is slated to testify at Tuesday's hearing alongside former federal prosecutor Brendan Ballou and former Capitol Police officer Winston Pingeon.

 Democratic Sen. Adam Schiff of California and former Reps.
-Adam Kinzinger, a Republican, and Elaine Luria, a Democrat, are also on the witness list.
+Adam Kinzinger, a Republican, and Elaine Luria, a Democrat, are among the witnesses.
 All three served on the Jan.
 6 committee, which issued four criminal referrals to the Justice Department against Mr. Trump.

 Former Georgia Lt.
-Gov. Geoff Duncan, who pushed back against Mr. Trump's allegations of election fraud in his state, is also expected to testify.
+Gov. Geoff Duncan, who pushed back against Mr. Trump's allegations of election fraud in his state, is also set to testify.

 Tarrio said the event is in honor of Ashli Babbitt, who was shot and killed by a Capitol Police officer while the Jan.
 6 mob tried to breach the Speaker's Lobby outside the House chamber.